Post under construction.

 Was the bust modelled by Roubiliac but carved in the Scheemakers workshop?
 A careful analysis of the facture and clay might clarify the matter.

-There is also some doubt as to the authorship of these busts - Although Scheemakers was contracted to provide them it is possible that he subcontracted much of the work.
+There is also some doubt as to the authorship of the busts at Trinity - Although Scheemakers was contracted to provide them it is possible that he subcontracted much of the work.

 In 1698 Pembroke had given the University £500 for the purchase of books - a substantial sum.